If you live in the Sunflower State and are currently — or soon will be — eligible for Medicare, you’re probably

 - Medicare Part A is hospital insurance.
 It covers inpatient services you might receive while admitted to a hospital or for a limited time at a skilled nursing facility.
-It also covers hospice care and some limited in-home care services.
+It also covers hospice care and some limited in-home healthcare services.

 - Medicare Part B is for outpatient care.
 It covers the services you receive at the doctor’s office, other outpatient care, and medical supplies.